ironhack-labs/data-labs/module-2/calculating-odds.md

 ![IronHack Logo](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_d5c5793015fec3be28a63c4fa3dd4d55.png)

-# Guided Project: Tell Your Story with Data
+# Guided Project: Calculating Odds

 ## Overview

-The goal of this project is for you to practice creating beautiful and concise visualizations that tell us something interesting and insightful about your choice of dataset.
+The goal of this project is for you to explore a game of chance and compute the odds of three different scenarios in this game.

 <b>You will be working individually for this project</b>, but we'll be guiding you along the process and helping you as you go.